jantman/puppet-archlinux-macbookretina/README.md

 * [Chrony - ArchWiki](https://wiki.archlinux.org/index.php/Chrony) for NTP that plays well on a laptop
 * iptables with rules provided by the puppetlabs firewall module
 * makepkg set to compile and store source and logs under /tmp, which is by default a tmpfs in RAM sized at 50% of physical memory.
 If you need more space than that, see [Compiling in tmpfs](https://wiki.archlinux.org/index.php/Solid_State_Drives#Compiling_in_tmpfs)
+* a bunch of userspace packages that I use
+* SSD optimizations via sysctl settings, mount /dev/sda* noatime and discard (TRIM), use deadline scheduler on non-rotational disks

 What Doesnt (Yet)
 =================